Heilbronn triangle problem: Heilbronn's conjecture and its disproof

 Solutions to the no-three-in-line problem, large sets of grid points with no three collinear points, can be scaled into a unit square with minimum triangle area $\Omega(1/n^2)$.

 In the other direction, Paul Erdős found examples of point sets with minimum triangle area proportional to $1/n^2$, demonstrating that, if true, Heilbronn's conjectured bound could not be strengthened.
-Erdős formulated the no-three-in-line problem, on large sets of grid points with no three in a line, to describe these examples.
-As Erdős observed, when $n$ is a prime number, the set of $n$ points $(i,i^2\bmod n)$ on an $n\times n$ integer grid (for $0\le i<n$) have no three collinear points, and therefore by Pick's formula each of the triangles they form has area at least $\tfrac12$.
+These examples are also solutions to the no-three-in-line problem, which asks for large sets of grid points with no three in a line.
+As Erdős observed, when $n$ is a prime number, the set of $n$ points $(i,i^2\bmod n)$ on an $n\times n$ integer grid (for $0\le i<n$) has no three collinear points, and therefore by Pick's theorem each of the triangles formed by these points has area at least $\tfrac12$.
 When these grid points are scaled to fit within a unit square, their smallest triangle area is proportional to $1/n^2$, matching Heilbronn's conjectured upper bound.
 If $n$ is not prime, then a similar construction using a prime number close to $n$ achieves the same asymptotic lower bound.
 (Note: Erdős's construction was published in Roth (1951), credited to Erdős.)

-Komlós, Pintz & Szemerédi (1982) eventually disproved Heilbronn's conjecture, by using the probabilistic method to find sets of points whose smallest triangle area is larger than the ones found by Erdős.
+Komlós, Pintz & Szemerédi (1982) eventually disproved Heilbronn's conjecture by using the probabilistic method to find sets of points whose smallest triangle area is larger than in the sets found by Erdős.
 Their construction involves the following steps: